Mereb River: Course

 According to the Statistical Abstract of Ethiopia for 1967/68, the Mereb River is 440 km long.
 The Ethiopian Ministry of Water Resources reports its Ethiopian catchment area as 5700 km², with an annual runoff of 0.26 billion cubic meters.
 Other sources talking about a catchment of 21000 km² to 44000 km² over all, and a discharge of 21.6 m³/s in average over the year, and 870 m³/s in peaks.
 Its headwaters rise south-west of Asmara in central Eritrea.
 It flows south, bordering Ethiopia, then west through western Eritrea to reach the Sudanese plains near Kassala.
-Unlike the Setit or Takazze rivers, which flow out of Ethiopia and also forms a natural border with Eritrea, the waters of the Mareb do not usually reach the Nile but dissipate in the sands of the eastern Sudanese plains, forming an inland delta.
+Unlike the Setit or Takazze rivers, which flow out of Ethiopia and also forms a natural border with Eritrea, the waters of the Mereb do not usually reach the Nile but dissipate in the sands of the eastern Sudanese plains, forming an inland delta.

-The Mareb is dry for much of the year, but like the Takazze is subject to sudden floods during the rainy season; only the left bank of the upper course of the Mareb is in Ethiopian territory.
+The Mereb is dry for much of the year, but like the Takazze is subject to sudden floods during the rainy season; only the left bank of the upper course of the Mereb is in Ethiopian territory.
 Its main tributaries are the Obel River on the right bank (in Eritrea) and the Sarana, Balasa, Mai Shawesh, and 'Engweya Rivers on the left (in Ethiopia).

 History

-The Mareb was important historically as the boundary between two separately governed regions in the area: the land of the Bahr negash (Tigrinya "kingdom of the sea", also known as Medri Bahri or "land of/by the sea") to the north of the river, and the Tigray to the south.
+The Mereb was important historically as the boundary between two separately governed regions in the area: the land of the Bahr negash (Tigrinya "kingdom of the sea", also known as Medri Bahri or "land of/by the sea") to the north of the river, and the Tigray to the south.
 The territories under the Bahr negash extended as far north as the Red Sea coast, and as far south (and west) as Shire and the capital was at Debarwa in modern Eritrea, about 20 mi south of Asmara.